simoncblyth/j/issues/revive_junosw_opticksMode_1_and_3_plus_simtrace_cxs.rst

 * see qudarap/QPMTTest.sh

-TODO : compare QPMTTest GPU AOI scans with others using LayrTest.sh comparison machinery
+DONE : compare QPMTTest GPU AOI scans with others using LayrTest.sh comparison machinery
 -------------------------------------------------------------------------------------------

-TODO : Bring C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
+DONE : Bring C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
 ------------------------------------------------------------------------------------------------------